stla/hspray/README.md

 -- 8*x^3 - 4*x
 ```

+This is a `Spray Rational` spray.

 ## The `SymbolicSpray` type

-If you have only one symbolic coefficient, it is easier to deal with the sprays of type
+If you have only one symbolic coefficient, you can deal with the sprays
-`SymbolicSpray`.
-These are sprays whose coefficients are ratios of univariate polynomials,
+of type `SymbolicSpray`.
+These are sprays whose coefficients are
+*ratios of univariate polynomials*,
 so this allows more possibilities than a `Spray (Spray a)`.
 Since the variable
 of these univariate polynomials occurs in the coefficients of such a spray, I
 call it the *outer variable* sometimes, although I do not very like this name